RethinkRobotics-opensource/sns_ik/README.md

 **Fast Optimal SNS:** Similar to the Optimal SNS, but with several numerical improvements.

+**SNS Base Velocity/Acceleration IK w/ and w/o Configuration Task as Secondary Goal:** This uses SNS IK algorithms rewritten by Andy Park.
+These algorithms passed rigorous unit tests and they much more robust than the original algorithms developed by Fabrizio in edge cases.
+And by providing an acceleration-level IK, they result in inherently continuous velocity outputs.

 ## References:

 The algorithms in this library are drawn from three papers,